In This Guide, I Explain How To Screen For And Find The Best High-Yield Dividend Stocks And Which Tools And Screening Parameters To Use.

 There are a handful of excellent methods or dividend screens to help you screen and look for the perfect high yield dividend stock.
 Let’s look at some of the most popular ones below, and further down I will also share with you the exact filters I am looking for to find the perfect dividend stock.

 She was known for keeping things simple.
-Her popular book The Dividend Connection: How Dividends Create Value in the Stock Market, is excellent and I can fully recommend it.
+Her excellent book The Dividend Connection: How Dividends Create Value in the Stock Market, is excellent and I can fully recommend it.

 She loved blue-chip dividend stocks, and when looking for the best high yield dividend stocks, she had a collection of parameters she was screening for: